The internet has radically changed the world.

 In fact, it’s hard to think of a realm the internet hasn’t radically transformed.

-In this post, I’m going to focus specifically on how the internet has changed entrepreneurship and how you can be use it to be an effective entrepreneur in the 21st century.
+In this post, I’m going to focus specifically on how the internet has changed entrepreneurship.

 Here are 5 skills that will help your entrepreneurial endeavors today.